List of people claimed to be Jesus

-This is a partial list of notable people (Note: Notability is established with a Wikipedia article, either as a biographical article about the person who claimed to be Jesus, or an article about their followers) who have been claimed, either by themselves or by their followers, to be the reincarnation or incarnation of Jesus, or the Second Coming of Christ.
+This is a partial list of notable people (Note: Notability is established with a Wikipedia article, either as a biographical article about the person who claimed to be Jesus, or an article about their followers) who have been continuously claimed, either by themselves or by their followers, to be the reincarnation or incarnation of Jesus, or the Second Coming of Christ.

 17th century

 Portrait of the Welsh prophet, Rhys 'Arise' Evans.